Jacksonville Jaguars select DL Travon Walker with first pick in 2022 NFL Draft

 The Jags used the top spot to upgrade their defence by selecting 21-year-old Walker of the national champion University of Georgia.

-The 6ft 5 defensive lineman remained at home rather than travelling to Las Vegas for the glitzy draft event and will be lining up in London later this year.
+The 6ft 5in defensive lineman remained at home rather than travelling to Las Vegas for the glitzy draft event and will be lining up in London later this year.

 The Jags will play a home game at Wembley for the next three years, having played under the arch for seven straight seasons between 2013 and 2019 before lining up at the Tottenham Hotspur Stadium last year.